We will contact you shortly.

 A company hired me and then ghosted me.
 It was the worst hiring experience, but it led to one of the best interviews and career opportunities of my life.

 Back in the 2000s, I was working as a brand spokesperson on QVC in West Chester, PA.
 The gig was only six months of the year, and I wanted year-round broadcasting work, so I began looking for a job as a radio or TV traffic reporter.
-It seemed like it would be fun and would give me more experience on air.

 An Opportunity to Work in New York TV News